How to Specify Resin Bound Paving

 Where can you find this information?

-The product code and description is on the label on the bottom of each sample and the recommended depth will be in your SureSet specification and quotation.
+The product code and description is on the label on the bottom of each sample and the recommended depth will be in your SureSet quotation.

 We also have slip resistance values available on request.
 Please see below our average values for our 6mm aggregates.